 The use of brand names is intended only to indicate a type of cleaner.
 This does not constitute an endorsement.
 The omission of any brand name cleaner does not imply its adequacy or inadequacy.
-Many products are regional in distribution and can be found in local markets.
-It is imperative that all cleaning products be used in strict accordance with the instructions on its package.
+Many products are regional in distribution and can be found in the local markets.
+It is imperative that all products be used in strict accordance with instructions on the package.
 The following chart gives directions for cleaning this range.